Human Proteome Project: Computational resources

 Data reduction, analysis and validation of MS/MS based proteomics results is being provided by Eric Deutsch at the Institute for Systems Biology, Seattle, USA (PeptideAtlas).
 Data handling associated with antibody methods is being coordinated by Kalle von Feilitzen, Stockholm, Sweden (Human Protein Atlas).
 Overall integration and reporting informatics are the responsibility of Lydie Lane at SIB, Geneva, Switzerland (NeXtProt).
 All data generated as part of HPP contributions are deposited to one of the ProteomeXchange repositories.

 Current status

 Updates on the Human Proteome Project are regularly published, e.g. in the Journal of Proteome Research (2014).
 Metrics for the level of confidence associated with protein observations have been published as has been a "MissingProteinPedia".

-Based on a comparison of nine major annotation portals gave a spread of human protein counts from 21,819 to 18,891 (as of 2017).
+A review of nine major annotation portals gave a spread of human protein counts from 18,891 to 21,819 (as of 2017).
 The 2021 Metrics of the HPP show that protein expression has now been credibly detected 92.8% of the predicted proteins coded in the human genome.